Doncasters has positioned itself to become one of the world’s largest and most respected superalloy manufacturers.

 Rigid control of highly reactive elements, distillation of volatile impurities and maintenance of melt quality can only be achieved by the strict application of process controls developed through many years’ experience in producing complex vacuum melted superalloys.

-Ross & Catherall’s and CAPI’s air melt departments operate numerous air induction melting furnaces allowing them to offer customers a wide range of yield weights from 500 to 2,300 kg (1,102 – 5,070 lb).
+Our air melt facilities at Ross & Catherall and Long Beach, CA, operate numerous air induction melting furnaces allowing them to offer customers a wide range of yield weights from 1,102 – 5,070 lb (500 to 2,300 kg).
 A comprehensive range of iron, nickel and cobalt based alloys can be produced either to individual customer requirements or to internationally accepted specifications as required.

 open bar poured weight